By Muhsin Ibrahim

 “Oga Rabiu has been very helpful”, she warily announces.
 “I, therefore, felt duty-bound to visit his family as I am here for another reason, actually a relative’s wedding”.

 In the evening of the same day, I saw Rabiu looking bothered and lonely.
-I was about to ask him what’s up when he started to tell me all about Rahama.
-He said that she’s a magic-savvy lady who shamelessly once told him that their marriage would yield many blessings.
+I was about to ask him what was up when he told me about Rahama.
+He said she was a magic-savvy lady who shamelessly told him their marriage would yield many blessings.
 When he asked her how she knew that, she said her Mallam told her.

-A few days or weeks, I can’t recall exactly, passed by, and I hear nothing from my dear neighbour cum friend, Rabiu or about Rahama’s blunt, in fact, unheard of proposal.
-I have just started thinking the issue was dead and buried for good when he comes to me with a bombshell.
+A few days or weeks, I can’t recall exactly, passed by, and I heard nothing from my dear neighbour cum friend, Rabiu or about Rahama’s blunt, in fact, unheard-of proposal.
+I had just started thinking the issue was dead and buried for good when he came to me with a bombshell.